RickStrahl/BlogPosts/2019-04/First-Steps-in-porting-Markdown-Monster-to-.NET-Core-3.0/FirstStepsInPortingMarkdownMonsterToNetCore30.md

 * How to Xaml files get built
 * How do resources (Assets) get embedded into the project

 I'll look at all of these things.
 Heads up: This is a long rambling post as I just wrote down a bunch of stuff as I was going through it.
-I edited out some extraneous stuff, but it's mostly just off the cuff, but if you're thinking about porting an application I think most of the things I describe here are things you are likely to run into yourself even if this application is a bit more esoteric as it includes some interop features.
+I edited out some extraneous stuff, but it's mostly just off the cuff, but if you're thinking about porting an application I think most of the things I describe here are things you are likely to run into yourself even if this application is a bit more esoteric as it includes some interop features due to the Web Browser control used the core UI.

+> Examples are based **.NET Core 3.0 Preview 4** which is the latest Preview at the time of writing.

-## Porting
+## Porting the Project
+Markdown Monster is comprised of one main WPF EXE project which contains the bulk of code, plus several Addin projects that handle things like Weblog Publishing, Screen Captures and the Snippet Editor.
+To start I unloaded the Addin projects to focus only on the main project first.

-So the first thing I did is convert the project file to the new **.NET SDK Project Format** file by switching the old .NET project to a .NET SDK project.
+So the first thing I did is convert the MM exe project file to the new **.NET SDK Project Format** file by switching the old .NET project to a .NET SDK project.
 If you recall, .NET SDK projects are much simpler than the old .NET projects because you generally don't have to list every file that the project needs to build.
 Instead the project knows about common file types and automatically builds what it knows how to build.
 You only explicit add files that require *special instructions* like static files or folders to copy, or files to exclude from building or copying.

-> Examples are based .NET Core 3.0 Preview 4 which is the latest Preview at the time of writing.

 What's nice about that is that you can easily create a new project by basically deleting the old one and adding just a few simple things into the file.